wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 ### Creature, Enemy, Weapon, & Armor Overhauls

-[Another Millenia](https://www.nexusmods.com/newvegas/mods/76133) - The #1 choice for your weapon pack needs, based on the amazing work of Millenia, and all her resources.
-Refreshed, improved, full of adjusted assets and new animations, balanced and integrated, all thanks to the AM Team.

-[Another Millenia - Gun Addon](https://www.nexusmods.com/newvegas/mods/77358) - A home for Millenia guns that don't fit the criteria of the main pack.

-[Tactapack](https://www.nexusmods.com/newvegas/mods/80219) - Combination of weapons from TactaGhoul, cleaned up, rebalanced, and integrated.

 [Classic Sentry Bot Overhaul](https://www.nexusmods.com/newvegas/mods/84977) - A mod recreating the sentry bots from Fallout 2, new assets and animations, nice bit of variety when using the standalone version.